Nicecactus.gg raises $5.5 million to train esports athletes for the sponsored life

 The key program dates are:

-- January 27, 2020 – Fund application process opens for eligible athletes.
+- January 27: fund application process opens for eligible athletes.

 “We deeply believe that if esports wants to enter the next stage of growth, it must be catered to and fostered at the grassroots level.
 By starting the Nicecactus Grassroots Esports Fund and raising additional capital to help unleash the full potential of every esports athlete, we further solidify our commitment to finding and raising the next generation of esports athletes,” said Alexandre Amoukteh, cofounder of Nicecactus.gg, in a statement.
 “Our new name, Nicecactus, reflects our love for Nice, France — the bright, beautiful and sharp birthplace of our company.
 We want to create a place where everyone can forge their own path to pro by improving their skills and connecting amateur players with the pro world.
 Armed with our new name, funding and a new product, we’re one step closer to achieving that dream.”